 Charging Your Plug-in Electric Car

 Whether you have an all-electric car or a plug-in hybrid, you have several options for charging your vehicle.
 Many owners will do the majority of their charging at home.
-Some workplaces, businesses, and multi-unit dwellings (condos/apartments) provide charging, and there are around 15 thousand public charging stations located across the country.
+Some workplaces, businesses, and multi-unit dwellings (condos/apartments) provide charging, and there are over 16 thousand public charging stations located across the country.

 Types of Charging

 - Level 1 charging: You can charge your vehicle by plugging it into a regular 120 Volt outlet—the kind found in your home.
 This is the slowest type of charging—about 2 to 5 miles of range per hour of charging—but it can be convenient and requires no special charger or outlet type.
 Most, if not all, plug-in vehicles come equipped with a cord to allow this type of charging.